iThenticate FAQ - Graduate Writing Center

 We also see plagiarism more frequently in figures and tables than in other areas.

-For more guidance, see the Thesis Processing Office's Citation Guides webpage.
+For more guidance, see the Thesis Processing Office's "Citing Bulleted and Numbered Lists" handout.

 Yes.
 Not requiring this is interpreted by many students as a lack of requirement in general.
 At thesis time, students become angry when they discover that habits that have been tacitly approved by instructors are no longer sufficient.
 Most important, coursework offers opportunities for faculty to teach students how to incorporate sources, from thinking about and evaluating sources to incorporating sources following academic norms.